deezer/zeroNoteSamba/README.md

 ## Advanced Usage

 The pretext task code can be found in `pretext.py` and `fma_loader.py`.
-All processing for downstream tasks can be found in `ballroom.py`, `gtzan.py`, `hainsworth.py`, and `smc_mirex.py`.
+All dataset processing for beat-tracking-related tasks can be found in `ballroom.py`, `gtzan.py`, `hainsworth.py`, and `smc_mirex.py`.
 All downstream tasks can be found in the following:
 - beat tracking: `beat_down.py`.
 - cross-dataset generalization: `cross_data.py`.
 - few-shot beat tracking: `data_exp.py`.